ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 Let's look at some useful insights about:

-1. EIP-1153 “Transient Storage”: Roughly a majority of 40.1% respondents know about the Transient Storage EIP, whereas 59.9% do not.
-40.4% said that they would need complex types in Transient Storage, such as mappings and arrays, whereas the rest of the audience was equally divided between not needing complex types and being indifferent/unaware of it.
+1. **EIP-1153 “Transient Storage”:** 40.1% respondents know about the Transient Storage EIP, whereas 59.9% do not.
+40.4% said that they would need complex types in Transient Storage, such as mappings and arrays, and the rest of the audience was equally divided between not needing complex types and being indifferent/unaware of it.

     ![Transient Storage](slide67)

     ![Transient Storage: complex types](slide68)

-2. EIP-3540 “EOF - EVM Object Format”: It was interesting to see that only 28.6% respondents know about EOF in contrast to the 71.3% majority that does not know about it.
+2. **EIP-3540 “EOF - EVM Object Format”:** It was interesting to see that only 28.6% respondents know about EOF.
 Among the 28.6%, 63.5% feel positively about it and only 4.8% are of the opinion that it will negatively impact them as developers.

     ![EOF](slide69)
     ![EOF impact](slide70)